 In my recent article reviewing the Allay Lamp for vestibular migraine relief I sang the praises of this delightful little green lantern.
 I can’t express strongly enough how surprised I am that this is one of my most loved tools in my relief kit.
 I think everyone with migraine should try this interesting, new, and very effective, research based strategy.
 Green light has been found to be the most soothing band of light and my migraine brain definitely agrees.
 There is not a day that this little light is not right next to me helping to soothe my grouchy migraine neurons.
 I use it as both a preventative and an abortive strategy and no longer have to sit in a darkened room to relieve symptoms.

-Migraine Strong founder Eileen Zepp Zollinger explained how she finds migraine natural treatment relief with the Allay Lamp in her recent review of it as well.
+Migraine Strong founder Eileen Zepp Zollinger explained how she finds natural migraine relief with the Allay Lamp in her recent review of it as well.
 You can get 10% off when you purchase it though this link, use code MIGRAINESTRONG.
 Allay offers a money back guarantee so you have nothing to lose trying this soothing strategy.

 4. Practice Relaxation